 Lelystad Airport is the busiest general aviation airfield in The Netherlands and together with Rotterdam, Eindhoven and Schiphol is a member of the Schiphol Group.
-Expansion is planned that includes extending the main runway from the current 1250 meters to 2700 meters and a new terminal capable of handling four A320-sized aircraft simulteanously.
+That fact is becoming quite evident as construction works to make this a relief airport for Schiphol are nearing completion.
+The runway has been extended from 1250 meters to 2700 meters and a new terminal is being built, capable of handling four A320-sized aircraft simulteanously.
+The new operating mode is now set to begin in November 2019.
 For the time being, the field offers daytime visual operations and limited night time instrument arrivals/departures.
 On an average day, you will see many light singles ranging from ultralights to turboprops like the Ce208, quite a few twin props, light helicopters and a bizjet or two.

 A handful of flight training schools for single- and twin engine aircraft as well as helicopters are situated on the airfield, and also several aircraft dealers and maintenance companies.
-AIS Airlines has no scheduled flights here, but a maintenance facility for their Jetstreams.
-Main attraction is the QAPS aircraft painting hangar, which moved here from Schiphol years ago.
-Aircraft up to about Fokker 100/BAe146 are handled here.
+AIS Airlines has no scheduled flights here, but a maintenance facility.
+Certainly an attraction is the aircraft painting hangar, which moved here from Schiphol years ago.
+Aircraft up to the largest bizjets are handled here.

 Additionally, two aircraft museums keep their collection here.
 The Aviodrome museum has settled on this airport after its move from Schiphol last century.
 Its inventory includes aircraft varying from light single props to jet fighters and from majestic propliners to a B747.
-Aviodrome went bankrupt late 2011, but was re-opened in 2012.
-The former Dutch Dakota Assocation has even been moving back and forth between Schiphol and Lelystad several times and is currently based here again.
+The former Dutch Dakota Assocation, now DDA Classic Airlines, has even been moving back and forth between Schiphol and Lelystad several times and is currently based here again, although much of its flying still takes place from Schiphol.
 Less conspicuous but just as unique is the Early Birds Foundation (Stichting Vroege Vogels) with its collection of vintage aeroplanes, mostly light ones with wooden constructions.
 Both museums organise fly-ins now and then.

 The airfield is accessible by public transport, bicycle, car, private aircraft and even by boat (as described on the Aviodrome website).
 Buses run from Lelystad and Harderwijk train stations, usually at half-hour intervals.
 Motorists can use motorway A6 for fast access or approach from the south side via major roads.
 The A6 lies north of the airport, parallel to the runway.
 In either case, the airport is sign-posted and the N302 crosses right underneath final 23.

 As mentioned, the biggest civil aviation museum in the country has an interesting collection.
 Worth mentioning too is the replica of a part of the original Schiphol airport with platform housing historic aircraft.
-The Aviodrome was normally open Tuesday till Sunday 10:00-17:00, admission for adults is 17 euros.
+The Aviodrome is open daily except Mondays and official holidays, 10:00-17:00 and admission for adults is 17 euros.

 - Light singles-only operators omitted